-The Sally Lightfoot Crab is also know as the Red Rock Crab or Red Lava Crab.
+The Sally Lightfoot Crab is also known as the Red Rock Crab or Red Lava Crab.
 They are often found on the Galapagos Islands hanging with the Marine Iguanas.
 They also live throughout the western South American coast.

 Young crabs are dark colored and blend in well with the lava rock where they are found.
 Adults vary in color from reddish brown to bright red with bits of pink, yellow, and blue.
 Really the rainbow's the limit.